frdr-dfdr/frdr_docs/docs/en/about.md

     * Secure repository storage for a minimum of 10 years after deposit
     * Regular backups and geographically distributed storage for research data
     * On-site system administration and ongoing hardware maintenance
+    * Faculty members and their designates at Canadian post-secondary institutions will have access to a large, default allocation of repository storage.
+Additional storage may be provided upon request.

 * Curation Services (provided in coordination with researchers, data management support staff, and local institutional research data management contacts)
     * Create and review documentation and metadata to explain and contextualize data